-Temitayo Fagbenle is a 17-year-old Rookie Reporter of Nigerian descent.
+Temitayo Fagbenle is an 18-year-old Rookie Reporter of Nigerian descent.
 She attends high school in Manhattan and will graduate in January 2014.
 In college Temi plans to major in Chillness with a minor in Social ...

 These days, many teenagers live half their lives on social media sites, and they're writing the rules as they go.
 One online trend 16-year-old Radio Rookie Temitayo Fagbenle finds disturbing is something she calls "slut-shaming," or using photos and videos to turn a girl's private life inside out.